-This sequence is a key unique feature of our program and consists of three required courses FINC670 Theory of Financial Decision Making, FINC671 Workshop in Finance: Seminar, and FINC672 Workshop in Finance: Empirical Research.
-The remainder of the courses in the program consists of classes that are shared with MBAs, and therefore provide a managerial perspective on the topics.
-The Finance Theory Module courses are different in that they provide a social scientific perspective.
+This sequence is a key unique feature of our financial analytics based program and consists of three required courses FINC670 Theory of Financial Decision Making, FINC671 Workshop in Finance: Seminar, and FINC672 Workshop in Finance: Empirical Research.
+The remainder of the courses in the program consists of classes that are shared with MBAs, and therefore provide a managerial perspective on the topics within financial analytics.
+The Financial A n allytics Core courses are different in that they provide a social scientific perspective.
 This provides students with a solid foundation as to why finance recommends the analytical procedures and judgment calls that it does.
 This should help students be better prepared for the strategic thinking that will come in the longer run of their careers, and to be more cognizant of unexpected opportunities or risks in the analyses they produce in the shorter run.

 This sequence is also special in that it is an organized sequence, with a foundations course before the hands-on course and the readings course.
-Students gain a common language, tools, and theory foundation.
+Students gain a common language, tools, and theory foundation of financial analytics.
 The second two courses work better because of the first one.
 A sequence is somewhat rare in the context of short masters programs.
 This sequence also demonstrates a level of Departmental commitment to the Program, in that these courses are essentially taken only by MSF students (with a few exceptions for Econ PhD students).

 FINC670 Theory of Financial Decision Making is a graduate-level course on the branch of microeconomics called financial economics.
 This course has been developed for M.S. students in finance and is also appropriate for Master and Ph.D. students in Economics.
-The topics in this course form the necessary building blocks for all of the traditional topics in finance including corporate finance, investments, financial markets and institutions and derivatives.
+The topics in this course form the necessary building blocks and theoretical underpinnings for using big financial data for all of the traditional topics in finance including corporate finance, investments, financial markets and institutions and derivatives.

 FINC671 is graduate-level overview of key scientific topics in financial economics, intended for students who have high-level goals in the practice of finance.
-The course covers fundamental topics in several major areas, including market efficiency, asset pricing, market microstructure, information flow, capital structure and securities issuance.
-Unlike most courses in finance for practical people---but like courses in some other social sciences---we will read and discuss the scientific literature in finance.
-The objectives are (1) to provide a well-grounded view for what the science knows about these core areas, and (2) how it knows it.
-The overarching goal that connects these objectives is to provide students a long-term career edge:

-skills in reading and reasoning to be able to continue to develop their finance knowledge over time as the knowledge of the field progresses.
+Unlike most courses in finance for practical people---but like courses in some other social and physical sciences---we read, discuss, and write about the scientific literature in finance.
+The objective is to provide a well-grounded understanding of how the science learns about these core areas.
+The overarching goal is to provide students a long-term career edge via developing skills to be able to continue to develop their finance knowledge over time as the knowledge of the field progresses.
+The course works with fundamental topics on which the students have textbook knowledge, such as market efficiency, asset pricing, market microstructure, information flow and securities issuance.
+Additionally, the course includes substantial material on predictive analytics and the application of machine learning to finance issues including computational examples in R to explicate empirical methods, as well as coverage of machine learning methods such as boosted regression trees as incorporated in published articles.

-In FINC672, students use empirical methods and financial datasets to improve their understanding of markets by testing various hypotheses central to financial economics.
-Students examine market efficiency, asset pricing, market microstructure and corporate finance in significant depth.
-The course is SAS-intensive and utilizes CRSP and Compustat data (and other data) as available through WRDS.
+In FINC672, students use empirical methods and financial datasets to improve t heir understanding of markets by testing various hypotheses central to financial ec onomics.
+Students analyze portfolio choice problems, asset pricing models (CAPM and multifactor models), portfolio performance and risk measures, market efficiency, and market microstructure in significant depth.
+Students learn to implement financial models and perform financial analytics using computer programming tools and financial datasets from CRSP, Compustat, Datastream, and the Bloomberg system.